axelitus/webdev/README.md

 git clone --depth 1 https://github.com/axelitus/webdev.git && rm -rf ./webdev/.git
 ```

-Modify your command accordingly.
-This will download all necessary files and remove all git information to start clean.
+This will download all necessary files to the folder *webdev* and remove all git information to start clean.

-After that you have to run this command inside your target folder (e.g. webdev) to set everything up:
+After that, run this command inside your target folder (e.g. webdev) to set everything up:

 ```
 ./setup.sh <framework> <version>
 ```

-*<frmaework>* and *<version>* are optiona variables to install a specific framework and version.
+`<framework>` and `<version>` are optional arguments to install a specific framework and version.